Joseph Joos: Career

+Nazi Rule

-After France took over Alsace following the 1919 Treaty of Versailles, Joos decided to remain involved in German politics and became an outspoken opponent of the then nascent National Socialist movement.
-When the Nazi Party came to power, Joos' political party came under a lot of pressure and his publications were often censored.
+An outspoken opponent of the National Socialist movement since its early days, when the Nazi Party came to power Joos' political party came under a lot of pressure and his publications were often censored.
 In 1938, the Nazi authorities stripped Joos of his German citizenship as Alsatians were not considered reliable citizens in the imminence of a war.
 In 1940, Joos moved to Köln (Cologne) but was denounced and arrested for helping the French resistance in Alsace.
 In 1940, he was transferred to prisoner camp in Weissenburg in Bayern, in July 1941 to the Gestapo jail in Nuremberg and subsequently to the concentration camp of Dachau.
-In April 1945, he was transferred with about 140 other political prisoners to Niederdorf (South Tyrol).
+In April 1945, he was transferred with about 140 other political prisoners to Niederdorf.
 He was freed in May 1945.

+Later Life

 As Alsace was now part of France and since Joos had lost his German citizenship, he was sent back to France.
 In 1949, Joos moved back to Germany but refused to take the German citizenship.
 Until 1960, he lived in Fulda.
 Joos became involved again with the German Christian Democrats.
 Thanks to his personal background and his credibility with the new German government as well as with the French Resistance, Joos became a prominent advocate for a European Union.
 He rejoined the Christian Democratic Union and became a special advisor on European Affairs to the German Chancellor Konrad Adenauer.
-In 1960, he moved to St Gallen in Switzerland for health reasons.
-He died in St Gallen on 11 March 1965.
+In 1960, he moved to St. Gallen in Switzerland for health reasons.
+He died in St. Gallen on 13 March 1965.

 Thanks to his lifelong piety and activism, on 8 December 1954, Joseph Joos was ordered Knight of the Order of the Holy Sepulchre of Jerusalem by Cardinal Nicola Canali, President of the Pontifical Commission for Vatican City State and Grand Master of the Order of the Holy Sepulchre of Jerusalem.